-- Assessing the incident based on facts. - Assessing whether danger is imminent. - Assessing whether first aid or other medical assistance is needed. - Ensuring the Police, Fire and Rescue Services, Ambulance or other emergency services are requested if required. - Contacting the Local Authority and the Chair of Governors to apprise them of the situation. - Summarising the facts available about the incident and set parameters of information that can be communicated to the media. - Providing information so a log of all factual information received, actions taken, and time of the events can be made by the Head's PA/ HR Manager (see appendix for proforma log). - Coordinating and monitoring emergency response. - Informing the Senior Leader/s if the critical plan is to be activated. - Remaining in the control centre and managing the incident. - Remaining visible to show support and control of the situation but not at the scene.
+- Assessing the incident based on facts. - Assessing whether danger is imminent. - Assessing whether first aid or other medical assistance is needed. - Ensuring the Police, Fire and Rescue Services, Ambulance or other emergency services are requested if required. - Contacting the Local Authority and the Chair of Governors to apprise them of the situation. - Summarising the facts available about the incident and set parameters of information that can be communicated to the media. - Providing information so a log of all factual information received, actions taken, and time of the events can be made by the Office Manager (see Appendix 3 for proforma log). - Coordinating and monitoring emergency response.

-- Ensuring effective planning is in place in recognition of a threat such as a pandemic. - The Head emails / sends WhatsApp message or asks a member of the IMT to email the code word and the instructions. - The Head will delegate to a member of the IMT how to communicate with parents/carers.
+- Informing the Senior Leader/s if the critical plan is to be activated. - Remaining in the control centre and managing the incident. - Remaining visible to show support and control of the situation but not at the scene. - Ensuring effective planning is in place in recognition of a threat such as a pandemic. - The Head emails / WhatsApp or asks a member of the IMT to email the code word and the instructions. - The Head will delegate to a member of the IMT how to communicate with parents/carers.